Earn academic credit for the time you invest gaining hands-on, high impact experience during an internship.

 An academic internship may be either paid, unpaid, or partially paid (in the form of a stipend).
 Internship positions are available from businesses, government agencies, and non-profit organizations.
 Internships may be part-time or full-time.
 Usually they are part-time during the school year and can be full time in the summer, typically lasting 6-12 weeks, though they can be longer.
 In order to earn credit there are minimum hour requirements that must be met.
 For every one credit hour earned, a student must work a minimum of 40 hours on-site at the internship, per University policy.
 The student must also work a minimum of 10 weeks during the fall and spring (six weeks is required during the summer).

 Interested in completing an academic internship?
-Reach out to a member of the Internship team today!
+Reach out to a member of the Internship team today or attend an upcoming Academic Internship Information Session.

 Academic Internship Process